Estimated reading time: 7 minutes

 So, is there a common perception that the lack of a Product introduction process has the consequence that the different functions involved can’t solve this problem once and for all?

 This is often one of the biggest hurdles.
-If managers are seeing most problems as unique and doesn’t recognize any underlying patterns, then the need for business processes will not be realized broadly.
+If managers are seeing most problems as unique and doesn’t recognize any underlying patterns, then the need for BPM software will not be realized broadly.
 It is more a culture of ‘fire fighting’ where people are rewarded for putting out fires, rather than preventing them from starting again.

 If it is widely recognized by employees at different levels that the company suffers from a lack of clear, common business processes, then you are ready to go to the next level of awareness.